refinedev/refine/documentation/docs/ui-frameworks/mui/tutorial.md

 ✳️ Form data is set automatically with `register` coming out of the`useForm` hook, whenever children inputs `<TextField>`'s are edited.

 ✳️ Save button submits the form by executing the `useUpdate` method provided by the [`dataProvider`](/core/providers/data-provider.md).
-After a successfull response, the application will be redirected to the listing page.
+After a successful response, the application will be redirected to the listing page.
 :::

 <br />